bobgreenshields/deliverance/_areas/02-spider-lair.md

 On the round after the party enter the cave the giant spider on the roof will use it's first action (surprise round if not spotted) to fire a web to cover the entrance behind the party.

 Once the web action recharges it will move to the ceiling and target a party member at random.

-At the start of each round after the timer goes off roll a d6 for each egg cache, on a 4-6 the cache spawns a large spider that takes an action at the end of this turn's initiative order.